-In 2020, FSANZ undertook an analytical program to update and expand our food composition data holdings.
-Fifteen foods were selected for nutrient analysis for which we hold no data, or the data we do hold is out-dated and may no longer reflect the products available for consumption.
+In 2021-22 FSANZ undertook an analytical program to update and expand our food composition data holdings.
+Fourteen foods were selected for nutrient analysis for which we hold no data, or the data we do hold is out-dated and may no longer reflect the products available for consumption.

 The nutrients selected to be analysed differed for each food depending on what data was available, the quality of the data, and whether the nutrient was likely to be present in the food.

 Eight samples were purchased for each food.
 The foods were sampled across five states and territories (Australian Capital Territory, Queensland, Victoria, South Australia and Western Australia) to provide a range of production locations.
-For some samples, multiple items were required to ensure an appropriate sample weight was obtained (i.e. one sample of rice crackers included 2-3 packets of rice crackers).
+For some samples, multiple items were required to ensure an appropriate sample weight was obtained (i.e. one sample of apples included 2-5 apples).

 Sampling was carried out by FSANZ and the National Measurement Institute (NMI).
 All food purchases were made within capital city and metropolitan areas to represent the buying habits of the majority of the community.
 Food purchases were made at a range of retail outlets including supermarkets, independent grocers and fresh fruit and vegetable stores.
 If more than one sample of the same brand was purchased, different batch codes or use by dates were selected where possible.